 For Dennis and his family, prepping is a lifestyle.
 It’s not a big deal to them.
 While they may be ready for disasters, they’re only doing what our ancestors a couple of generations back had the common sense to do on a regular basis.
 Taking responsibility for the welfare of the family is important to Dennis.

-At the time of this writing, Wednesday nights were family nights at the Evers household.
+At the time of our chat, Wednesday nights were family nights at the Evers household.
 Family and a few friends would partake of a meal together and play games afterward.
 While the focus wasn’t necessarily on prepping, it’s the kind of thing that surely builds family bonds which is wise for any prepping family to do.

 Living in a community with Mormons taught his family much about preparedness.
 Buying food in bulk is part of Dennis’s way of life and prepping strategy.

 Recycling is another part of that lifestyle.
 Dennis believes in using everything as much as you can, then you use it some more.
 It’s not just about living frugally, but living responsibly.
 And it’s not so much about saving the environment as doing what makes sense.

 Here’s one example.
 In our throw-away society, we toss batteries unnecessarily and before we need to.
 Dennis recommended a battery charger that actually recharges alkaline batteries.

 Dennis also recommended buying solar LED lights for use in the home from Wal-Mart’s garden center.
 LED’s are efficient, effective, and safer than candles when the power’sout.

 Naturally, Dennis taught his kids the independent way of living.
 For example, his daughters probably know more than most of us know about car repair.
 Not only does this save money, but it empowers them so an unscrupulous mechanic can’t take advantage of them.